anooruddh/devops/k8s-readme.md

 Under the hood , Istio uses five major tools:

-1. Envoy Proxy: Istio uses Envoy proxy as a sidecar proxy in the data plane.
+1.	*Envoy Proxy*: Istio uses Envoy proxy as a sidecar proxy in the data plane.
 Envoy in the data plane is responsible for functionalities like failure handling, health checks, service discovery, and load balancing.
 Envoy proxies provide detailed information about each service request.

-2. Mixer: Mixer in the control plane acts as Istio’s telemetry hub, gathering attributes about service requests from Envoy proxies in the mesh.
+2.	*Mixer*: Mixer in the control plane acts as Istio’s telemetry hub, gathering attributes about service requests from Envoy proxies in the mesh.
 Mixer provides an API to fetch those attributes for monitoring and logging purposes.

-3. Pilot: Istio uses Pilot in the control plane to provide traffic controls and load balancing based on the service mesh.
+3.	*Pilot*: Istio uses Pilot in the control plane to provide traffic controls and load balancing based on the service mesh.
 All the traffic rules can be specified in Istio, and Pilot under the hood can communicate with Kubernetes infrastructure about deployment changes affecting traffic.
 Istio also uses Pilot to distribute security policies (such as authentication and authorization policies) to all Envoy proxies.

-4. Citadel: Istio uses Citadel to provide policy-driven and secured communication between Envoy proxies.
+4.	*Citadel*: Istio uses Citadel to provide policy-driven and secured communication between Envoy proxies.
 All the authentication and key-based credential management between sidecar proxies is managed by Citadel.

-5. Galley: Istio control plane also includes Galley, which is responsible for interpreting user-defined Kubernetes YAML files into a format that Istio understands.
+5.	*Galley*: Istio control plane also includes Galley, which is responsible for interpreting user-defined Kubernetes YAML files into a format that Istio understands.
 Galley stores the user configuration, validates it, and then sends it to Pilot for further action.

 # Service Mesh Common Capabilities